 Recyclable packaging or “Wertstoffe”:

 Usually include things like plastic bags, plastic cups, plastic bottles, plastic wrappings, vacuum bags (coffee), plastic lids.
-Tin cans, aluminium foil.
+Tin cans, aluminum foil.
 Polystyrene, styrofoam.
 Milk cartons, juice boxes.
 Empty medicine wrappings, nets in which food comes in, aerosol cans, tubes for toothpaste.
 The bin is usually yellow (I heard you can also put it in a yellow bag in the black bin for “others” if you do not have a yellow bin).

-Textile, clothes and shoes (that cannot be sold or donated):
+Textile and shoes (that cannot be sold or donated):

 Use the big clothes bins located randomly on the streets.